revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/CSS.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 **Resetting** — is meant to strip all default browser styling on elements.
-For e.g. margins, paddings, font-sizes of all elements are reset to be the same.
+For e.g., margins, paddings, font-sizes of all elements are reset to be the same.
 You will have to redeclare styling for common typographic elements.
 **Normalizing**— preserves useful default styles rather than “unstyling” everything.
 It also corrects bugs for common browser dependencies.
 It's a good idea to choose resetting when we have very a customized or unconventional site design such that we need to do a lot of our own styling do not need any default styling to be preserved.